-- 1. Which is not external user of accounting information - (a) Creditors (b) Lenders - (c) Management (d) Tax - 2.
-Which of these is not a fundamental accounting assumption

-- (a) Going concern (b) Accrual - (c) Materiality (d) Consistency - 3.
+- 1. Which of the following is not on external user of accounting information? - (a) Creditors (b) Lenders - (c) Management (d) Bank - 2.
+Which of these is not a fundamental accounting assumption? - (a) Going concern (b) Accrual - (c) Materiality (d) Consistency - 3.
 Cost of Pen is accounted as an expense and not shown as an asset in a final statement of a business entity due to - (a) Materiality convention - (b) Cost Concept - (c) Matching Principle - (d) Money measurement Principle - 4.
 A Person from whom money is receivable by the firm for sale of goods is called - (a) Creditor (b) Debtor - (c) Supplier (d) Manager - 5.
-"Revenue is recognized when sale is made or service is rendered ratuer them cash is received" is based on - (a) Going concern assumption (b) Matching Principle - (c) Prudence Principle (d) Materiality Principle - 6.
-Every business translate has two aspects a debit and a credit of equal amount - (a) Dhal Aspect Principle (b) Matching Principle - (c) Accrual assumption (d) Full disclosure Principle - 7.
-Transaction are recorded analyzed and financial statement are prepared from business point of view and not of the owner - (a) Accrual assumption (b) Consistency assumption - (c) Accounting Period Principle(d) Business entity - 8.
-Name the fundamental ascending assumptions "It is assumed that the business has neither intention to liquidate nor to scale down its operations significantly".
+"Revenue is recognized when sale is made or service is rendered rather than cash is received" is based on - (a) Going concern assumption (b) Matching Principle - (c) Prudence Principle (d) Materiality Principle - 6.
+Every business transaction has two aspects, a debit and a credit of equal amount - (a) Dual Aspect Principle (b) Matching Principle - (c) Accrual assumption (d) Full disclosure Principle - 7.
+Transaction, are recorded, analyzed and financial statement are prepared from business point of view and not of the owner - (a) Accrual assumption (b) Consistency assumption - (c) Accounting Period Principle (d) Business entity - Ans.(1) (c) (2) (c) (3) (a) (4) (b) - (5) (b) (6) (a) (7) (d)

+8. Name the fundamental ascending assumptions "It is assumed that the business has neither intention to liquidate nor to scale down its operations significantly".